mori-b/aioconnectors/README.md

 -connector\_files\_dirpath is important, it is the path where all internal files are stored.
 The default is /tmp/aioconnectors. unix sockets files, default log files, and persistent files are stored there.
 -send\_message\_types : the list of message types that can be sent from connector.
 Default is ["any"] if you don't care to differentiate between message types on your application level.
 -recv\_message\_types : the list of message types that can be received by connector.
 Default is ["any"].
 It should include the send\_message\_types using await\_response.
+-send\_message\_types\_priorities : None, or a dictionary specifying for each send\_message\_type its priority.
+The priority is an integer, a smaller integer meaning a higher priority.
+Usually this is not needed, but with very high throughputs you may want to use it.
+This might starve the lowest priority messages.
 -In order to be able to receive files, you must define the destination path of files according to their associated dst\_type.
 This is done in file\_recv\_config, as shown in aioconnectors\_test.py. file\_recv\_config = {"target\_directory":"", "owner":""}. target\_directory is later formatted using the transport\_json fields : which means you can use a target\_directory value like "/my_destination_files/{message\_type}/{source\_id}". "owner" is optional, it is the owner of the uploaded file.
 It must be of the form "user:group".
 -You can choose the size limit of files you send with max\_size\_file\_upload.
 Default is 1GB.
 -In order to enable persistence between client and server (supported on both client and server sides), use disk\_persistence\_send=True.
 There will be 1 persistence file per client/server connection.
 You can limit the persistence files size with max\_size\_persistence\_path.